Where do I start?

 - Make sure that if you’re eligible, you apply for an income assessed loan.
 If your parents earn below a certain amount, you could be entitled to more money.

 When you’re applying for your student loan, make sure that you tick the box on the application form that gives your and your parents’ ‘consent to share’ your information.
 This allows your information to be sent to your university or college so that they can assess you and see if you’re eligible for any of their bursaries or scholarships.
+For more information read our student loans guide.

 Every university is different and the kinds of funding they offer and dates for application depend on the individual institution.
 Look at the information on the places you’re interested in on this site to find out more about particular universities.